I'm afraid I'm guilty of coming down pretty hard on the current appetite for comic book movies. My usual gripes:

 |Otis (Ned Beatty) and Miss Teschmacher read about the Man of Steel.
 I think Otis moves his lips.|

 WHAT I LOVE ABOUT THIS FILM:

 I always take umbrage when action films and summer blockbusters run to the defense of “It’s pure escapism!” or “It’s intended for kids!” when coming under critical fire for being moronic, shoddily written, or just a series of explosions and special effects strung haphazardly together (directors Michael Bay and Roland Emmerich come to mind).
-As authors Dr, Seuss and Roald Dahl knew, kids aren't stupid.
+As Dr. Seuss and Roald Dahl knew, kids aren't stupid.
 And just when did mindless become synonymous with “escapist”?

 What I love about Superman

 is how smart it is.
 Correction: make that ingenious.
 It's the canniest transfer of a comic book character to the movie screen I've ever seen.
 There's fun, there's escapism, and there are certainly a great many thrills to be had in the masterfully-handled action sequences.
 But not once does the film play its audience for mindless drones in need of little more than bright, shiny objects flashed before our eyes to keep us in our seats.
 Expertly balancing ever-shifting tones of adventure, romance, drama, and comedy, Superman employs classic, three-act story structure, fulfilling the basic need for solid storytelling that every film, whether for adults or children, requires.

 I like a Superman who has time to rescue cats from trees and apprehend common thieves.
 That whole global destruction angle of contemporary superhero films is just too emotionally distancing for me.

 |Jor-El sentences Ursa, Non, and General Zod to the Phantom Zone|

 Villains Sarah Douglas, Jack O'Halloran, & Terence Stamp don't really make their presence felt until Superman II (1980)